 Colored ConcreteAn overview of options to color concrete, and some tips for achieving stunning results

 For many admirers of decorative concrete, the best attribute is that each installation is totally unique.
 Concrete can assume nearly any shape, design, pattern or texture.
-But the one characteristic that most distinguishes decorative concrete is color, whether used subtly to blend with nature or boldly to make a dramatic design statement.
+But the one characteristic that most distinguishes decorative concrete is color (often referred to as colour concrete in Australia and Canada), whether used subtly to blend with nature or boldly to make a dramatic design statement.

 Frankly, unless you're a purist and prefer concrete in its plain-gray state, there's no reason not to enhance it with color.
 The number of different products for coloring concrete has never been greater, and many manufacturers offer an extensive palette of shades to choose from for colored concrete .
 And although you'll pay more for colored concrete, the amazing transformation will be well worth the investment.
 In the hands of a creative contractor, these coloring mediums permit an endless array of decorative effects, from rustic earth-toned sidewalks and patios that harmonize with the surrounding landscape to vibrant multicolored floors that double as works of art.